ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-singularity.md

+# Singularity Basics
-On the Alliance systems (e.g Cedar, Graham, etc.), Singularity is already installed and set up for users.
+1. Installlation.
+On the Alliance systems (e.g Cedar, Graham, etc. or any system with CVMFS mounted), Singularity is already installed and set up for users.
 So just module load it.
 ```
   # Load the module
   module load singularity